cits3007/cits3007.github.io/assets/assignments/project-spec.md

 But some marks will be available for programs that *do* handle errors and provide an error message, as outlined above.)

-If a score or player name cannot be stored in the characters available for them in a line, that counts as an error -- the situation should be checked for and an appropriate error message
+If a score or player name cannot be represented or stored in the characters available for them in a line, that counts as an error -- the situation should be checked for and an appropriate error message